Kothar-Labs/Lothlorien/README.md

 Hand-on psychological support and breakdown-control when clinical therapies are out of reach.
 Currently implements motion-sensing/pan-videogame modules, through the conception of *meta-universe*, to simulate the effect of mental treatments under the framework of *process consultation*.
 Note that **This cannot entirely replace the necessity of pharmaceutical or electromegnetical interventions.
 Obey the instructions of the professional if available.**

-# Notice
+## Notice
 - Many people are suffering from mental distortions/illnesses as well as I. I couldn't turn a blind eye to this mess, but the contribution of mine alone is far from enough.
 Don't be mad at me for not updating this proj. or doing random stuff.
-I'm only here to help.
+I'm only the pixie here to help.
+- If you want to view the documentation of requirement of this proj. go to `Projects`.
-- I do want a little bit of humor and warmth in this repository.
+- I do want a little bit of humor and warmth here and there in this repository.
+I'm also open for others to share their emotions and moods: they're not bugs, they're features!
+Feel free to pull-request every now and then if one needs help.
 In short, I want it to be Christmas here every day!
 - There is only one condition for contributors to be qualified: Being happy everyday, if you feel like that's what you want to do.
 - Whatever we want to do, we do, that's what a project is, you know.
-It's not only a repo and a frame and a board and the code, that's what a proj. *need*, but what a proj. *is*, is what `The Farlands` really is: **is freedom**.
+It's not only a repo and a frame and a board and the code, that's what a proj. *need*, but what a proj. *is*, is what `The Farlands` really is: it's **freedom**.
 - @author DarkLordTI.

 ## Do We Really Have to Do This?